James Fisher (naturalist): Career

 After university he joined London Zoo as an assistant curator, and during the war studied rooks for the Ministry of Agriculture.
 He later became a leading member of the RSPB and IUCN, a member of the National Parks Commission and vice-chairman of the Countryside Commission.

-He presented the BBC Radio series Birds In Britain from its inception in March 1951 until its end, twelve years later.
+Fisher presented the BBC Radio series Birds In Britain from its inception in March 1951 until its end, twelve years later.

 Fisher was one of the members of the small party that on 18 September 1955 raised the Union Flag and took official possession for the UK of the tiny, uninhabited, rocky islet of Rockall, in the North Atlantic.

 As well as writing his own books, he was an editor of Collins' New Naturalist series.
 He was the resident ornithologist in the regular "Nature Parliament" series broadcast in the 1950s on BBC radio as part of Children's Hour.
 It is likely that his writing and broadcasting played a significant role in the growth of interest in birdwatching in the United Kingdom in the post-Second World War period.

 He was awarded the British Trust for Ornithology's Bernard Tucker Medal in 1966.

 Personal life

 He was married to Margery Lilian Edith Turner, and they had six children, including the publisher Edmund Fisher.
-He died in a car crash in September 1970.
+James Fisher died in a car crash on 25 September 1970, aged 58.

 Legacy

 After Fisher's death he was commemorated in two ways.
 A public appeal allowed the seabird island of Copinsay, Orkney, to be purchased as a permanent nature reserve dedicated to his name.
-Also, his papers were subsequently purchased by Bruce Coleman and John Burton and presented to The National Archives.
+His papers were subsequently purchased by Bruce Coleman and John Burton, and presented to The National Archives.